01 / 20

 Anterior segment exam.

-Four graded outputs from a single frame per eye.
-Phone or laptop — patient picks the device.
+Four graded outputs from one frame per eye.
+Phone or laptop.

 01 · Image quality